You want smart political talk without the meltdowns?

 Sean, because there won't be anything stopping them.

-People won't be legally paying.
+People won't be legally paying for it.

-Well, you're right.
+But you're right.

-Listen, right now, as you know, Betsy, because you know the health care bill of Obama better than I do, but you can't even buy a catastrophic print plan.
+Listen, right now, as you know, Betsy, because you know the health care bill of Obama better than I do, but you can't even buy a catastrophic plan.

 It's illegal.